 It’s never a good idea to use your chainsaw in just a t-shirt and jeans.

 The proper protection includes a helmet, pair of safety glasses (or helmet with a face shield), hearing protection, leather or cust-resistant gloves, and special chain saw chaps to protect your legs.

-Closing Thoughts on My Gas Chainsaw Reviews
+Closing Thoughts on My Best Gas Chainsaw for the Money Reviews

 If you reached this part of my guide, then you should feel well equipped for how to find the best gas chainsaw for your needs.